Prateek-Pandey-96/Twitter-Sentiment-Analysis-Dash/README.md

 -The weights are the occurences of the word(in a normalized fashion) -The logistic node contains a threshold which gives 1/0 (depending on the value of net*(w1x1+w2x2+-------+wnxn)*)

+**Models Possible(9)**
+Unigram-Without stopwords(used by me)
+	With stopwords(used by me)
+	Without custom stopwords(used by me)

+Bigram-Without stopwords
+	With stopwords
+	Without custom stopwords

+Trigram-Without stopwords
+	With stopwords(misspelled by me as bigram_prat.pkl in part-2.ipynb)
+	Without custom stopwords

 									--------**THANK YOU**-------